Adıyaman

 Adıyaman (Semsûr) is a city in southeastern Turkey.
 It is the administrative centre of Adıyaman Province and Adıyaman District.
 Its population is 290,883 (2024).
 The inhabitants of the city are mostly Kurdish.

-The city was one of the worst affected by the February 2023 Turkey-Syria earthquakes.
-Many buildings were destroyed and many lives lost in part because bad weather and damage to the transport infrastructure delayed the arrival of rescue teams.

 Etymology

 An unverified theory is that the former name of the city, Hisn-Mansur derives from the name of the Umayyad Emir Mansur ibn Jawana who was killed by the Abbasid Caliph Al-Mansur in this region in 758.
 Because of the difficulty among the locals in pronouncing Hisn-Mansur, the corruption Semsur emerged.

 Various unverifiable theories exist for the name.